teambit/docs/docs/open-source/open-source.md

 SEO
 Social

-Stay tuned to see and learn more about all that in one of our talks soon… just [sign up to bit.dev](https://bit.dev/) to get the newsletter ->
+Stay tuned to see and learn more about all that in one of our talks soon… just [sign up to bit.dev](https://bit.dev/) to get the newsletter.

 ### Contribute